cfwheels/wheels-cli/docs/index.md

-# CFWheels CLI Documentation
+# Wheels CLI Documentation

-Welcome to the comprehensive documentation for the CFWheels CLI, a command-line tool that enhances your development experience when working with the CFWheels framework.
+Welcome to the comprehensive documentation for the Wheels CLI, a command-line tool that enhances your development experience when working with the Wheels framework.

 ## Documentation Sections